BuffaloBorn/timetracker/COMMANDS.md

 This email action below, creates a instance variable just like controller, in which, the instance variable is available to the view template.

-Note how this email action is making use of the _work.project.user.email_, focus on current work's  project that contain a user's email.
+Note how this email action is making use of the _work.project.user.email_, focus on current work&lsquo;s  project that contain a user&lsquo;s email.

 ```ruby
   def workcreated_email(work)